oceanprotocol/pdr-backend/READMEs/predictoor.md

    - Plot total profit versus time.
    - (It logs this all to screen, and to `out*.txt`.)

 The baseline settings use a linear model inputting prices of the previous 10 epochs as inputs, a simulated 0% trading fee, and a trading strategy of "buy if predict up; sell 5min later".
-You can play with different values in [runtrade.py](../pdr_backend/simulation/runtrade.py).
+You can play with different values in [runsim.py](../pdr_backend/sim/runsim.py).

 Profit isn't guaranteed: fees, slippage and more eats into them.
 Model accuracy makes a huge difference too.

-([This README](dynamic-model-codebase.md) has more info about the simulator's code structure.)

 ## Run Predictoor Bot on Sapphire Testnet